dessertj/dessertj-core/docs/dessert.md

 ## In this context a 'class' is

-is everthing represented by a separate class file:
+is everthing represented by a separate class rootFile:

 - traditional java class
 - interface